Erik-Hansen96/Shopping-Website/README.md

 # Shopping Website Project

 Welcome to our collaborative shopping website project!
 This project is a result of the combined efforts of myself and [JY-23](https://github.com/jy-23).
-I handled the backend development using Python, Flask, and SQLite, while [JY-23] contributed to the frontend design using, HTML and CSS.
+I handled the backend development using Python, Flask, and SQLite, while [JY-23](https://github.com/jy-23) took care of the frontend design using, HTML and CSS.

 ## Features